-Crohn’s disease an inflammatory bowel disease or IBD that usually affects the lining of your large or small intestine.
-When it strikes, it spreads deep into the tissue and can cause ulcerations and damage.
-This medical condition impedes your body’s ability to properly digest food and can lead to abdominal pain, severe diarrhea, rectal bleeding and malnutrition.
-If you have have symptoms that could be consistent with Crohn’s disease or have already been diagnosed, you should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan and to exclude a more serious or urgent condition.
+Crohn’s disease is an inflammatory bowel disease (IBD) that often affects the lining of your large or small intestine.
+When it strikes, it spreads deep into the tissue, causing ulcerations and damage.
+This medical condition impedes your body’s ability to digest food, resulting in abdominal pain, severe diarrhea, rectal bleeding, and malnutrition.
+Suppose you have symptoms that could be consistent with Crohn’s disease or have already been diagnosed. f you have Crohn’s disease-like symptoms or have previously been diagnosed with it, you should always be evaluated by a physician for an accurate diagnosis and treatment plan, as well as to rule out a more serious or urgent condition.

-Crohn’s disease can attack anywhere within your digestive tract, from your mouth to your anus.
+Crohn’s disease can affect any part of your digestive tract, from your mouth to your anus.

 Symptoms of Crohn’s Disease

 Crohn’s disease affects different intestinal spots in different people.
 Common symptoms include: